hashicorp/packer/website/source/docs/post-processors/vsphere-template.html.md

 ---
 description: |
-    The Packer vSphere Template post-processor takes an artifact from the VMware-iso builder and allows to mark a VM as a template and leaving it in a path of choice.
+    The Packer vSphere Template post-processor takes an artifact from the VMware-iso builder -**only if remote ESXI is chosen**- and allows to mark a VM as a template and leaving it in a path of choice.
 layout: docs
 page_title: 'vSphere Template - Post-Processors'